hadams02/pimp/README.md

 # pimp
 pimp bot for discord

-made for practical functions and practical jokes
+made as a side project to mess around with

-coded by Hunter Adams as of May 19 2021
+coded by Hunter Adams & Jordan Cannon